 - Who else will be present during the shoot?

-Be aware that there is a level of touching involved with body painting and it’s better not to take on the job if you’re not completely comfortable with the situation.
+Be aware that there is a level of touching involved with body painting and it’s better not to take on the job if you’re not completely comfortable with that.

 What to Bring